shravan-padakanti/scala-docs-wiki/DataFrames-(2).md

 Since the data-types are restricted to Spark SQL types, Tungsten can provide:

 * highly specialized data encoders: Tungsten can tightly pack serialized data into memory based on the schema information.
-Thus more data fits in memory and faster serialization/de-serialization.
+Thus more data fits in memory and faster serialization/de-serialization which is a CPU bound task.
 * column based: Most operations done on tables tend to be focused on specific columns/attributes of the dataset.
 Thus, when storing data, groups data by column instead of row for faster lookups of data associated with specific attributes/columns.
 * off-heap (free from garbage collection overhead!)

 Taken together, Catalyst and Tungsten offer ways to significantly speed up the code, even if it is written inefficiently.

+## Limitations of DataFrames

+* **Untyped:** Since DataFrames are **Untyped**, in case we use columnnames in our queries that don't exist, the code still compiles and we get runtime exceptions.
+* **Limited Data Types:** If the data cannot be expressed by `case class`es/`Product`s and Spark SQL Data Types, it may be difficult to ensure that a Tungsten encoder exists for our data.
+* **Requires Semi-Structured/Structured Data**: If our data is unstructured and cannot be reformulated to adhere to some kind of schema, it would be better to just use RDDs.